NotAnAngel24/Portfolio/README.md

 Hi,
 It's NotAnAngel24
-I have made this repository so it's cleaner and easier for everyone including me to locate and navigate my portfolio and neater sources
+I have made this repository so it's cleaner and easier for everyone including me to locate and navigate my portfolio and neater to view the resources.
 I have made a checklist in regards of making this website using github as a hosting website.
 PLEASE SEE THE MAIN WEBSITE LINK AND MY PROJECT DOWN BELOW
 1. Initialize repository - done